Sorry, you need to enable JavaScript to visit this website.

 • Demonstrate exceptional leadership potential

-• Willingness to work at an R&D site
+• Willingness to work at a Pfizer R&D site

-• Successful candidates will be immersed into the pharmaceutical R&D business and have the opportunity for three to four unique 6- to 8-month job rotations in diverse disciplines.
-This in-depth training and skills development program offers participants the opportunity to gain experience and insight into drug discovery and development from leading scientists, clinicians, statisticians, epidemiologists, and professionals, and to bridge from student to industry professional, or into an advanced-degree program.
-Each rotation will involve meaningful assignments and projects, mentorship and coaching, and collaborative interactions to develop business acumen and technical expertise and set participants on the path to a pharmaceutical career.
+• Successful candidates will be immersed into the pharmaceutical business through four 6-month job rotations in diverse R&D disciplines.
+This in-depth skills development and experiential program offers graduates the opportunity to gain experience and insight into drug discovery and development from leading scientists, clinicians, statisticians, epidemiologists and professionals, and to bridge from student to industry professional, or into an advanced-degree program.
+Each rotation will involve meaningful assignments and projects, mentorship and coaching, and collaborative interactions to develop business acumen and technical expertise and set them on the path to a pharmaceutical career.

 • Successful candidates will have the opportunity for laboratory and nonlaboratory experiences that are dependent on their background and interest.
-Numerous opportunities are available for each 6- to 8-month rotation.
+Numerous opportunities are available for each 6-month rotation.
 Examples include:

 • Assay development and analysis to discover new targets and pathways in disease areas